-RESILIENCY AND SEA LEVEL RISE GOALS AND OBJECTIVES
+Resiliency and Sea Level Rise Goals and Policies

 Sullivan’s Island faces many challenges involving localized flooding from king tides and storm events.
 This section is intended to provide goals, policies and a series of initiatives that are designed to strengthen the Town’s resilience to sea level rise.